um-grex/grex-docs/README.md

 5. Deploy the site to GitHub CI by using **git push origin main**

 Submodules can be updated somehow when the theme updates.
-A nice feature of the Book theme is that the pages can be edited right in this source repository, by using the Edit link an the bottom on the rendered website.
-However it is still necessary and good to pull and render the website with local Hugo process, because Hugo's Golang modules and shorthands are a superset of the Git's markdown syntax, and not all of them are rendered on the github repository pages.
+The page sources are in Markdown and thus can be edited directly in the Github editor.
+It is a good practice to pull and render the website with local Hugo process, because Hugo's Golang modules and shorthands are a superset of the Git's markdown syntax, and not all of them are rendered on the github repository pages.

 ## Git